shreee999/Swetha-Sanjana/README.md

 # Swetha-Sanjana
+🎮 Steam or Scam: What Actually Makes a Game Worth Buying?

 Objective 1 — The Love-Hate Divide (Easy)
 Goal:
 Identify games that are universally loved vs. games that divide opinion.